ponder-surveys/farcaster-survey-bot/README.md

 ## Contributing

+Your contributions are always welcome!
 Feel free to fork this project and submit pull requests.

-Have any suggestions or feedback you'd like to share?
-Reach out via direct cast on Farcaster.
+If you have any suggestions, ideas, or feedback, don't hesitate to reach out via direct cast on Farcaster.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+- Thanks to [botcaster](https://github.com/BigWhaleLabs/botcaster) for paving the way on the initial core bot functionality
+- Inspired by projects with awesome bots like [Launchcaster](https://www.launchcaster.xyz/) and [Eventcaster](https://www.eventcaster.xyz/)

 ---

-> Made with 💜 by [@colin-](https://warpcast.com/colin-) and [@ba](https://warpcast.com/ba)
+> Made with 💜 by [@cojo.eth](https://warpcast.com/cojo.eth) and [@ba](https://warpcast.com/ba)